 Each student must select 7.5 credits per year, which equals 2.5 credits per term (5 classes per day).
 Combinations of one, two, and three-term courses may be chosen to meet this requirement.
-AP courses, band, choir, and Appl/Eng Comm (School Pub) must be taken all three terms.
-The Careerline Tech Center is an option for 11th and/or 12th graders.Tech classes must be taken all three terms and will earn 4.5 credits per year.
-The Michigan Merit Core of academic courses includes: four credits of English language arts; one credit each of Algebra I, Algebra II, Geometry, and an additional math class in the senior year; one credit each of biology, physics or chemistry, and one additional year of science; three credits of social science, which must include a semester of civics, a semester of economics, one credit world history and one credit US history both including geography; one credit of health/physical education; and one credit of visual, performing, or applied arts.
-Two years of the same foreign language will be required.
+AP courses, band, choir, and Appl/Eng Comm (School Publishing) must be taken all three terms.
+The Careerline Tech Center is an option for 11th and/or 12th graders.
+Tech classes must be taken all three terms and will earn 4.5 credits per year.
+The Michigan Merit Core of academic courses includes: four credits of English language arts; four credits of Math, a math experience required senior year; three credits of Science; one credit of Physical Education and Health; one credit of Visual Arts, Performing Arts or Applied Arts; two credits of World Language.
+For the class of 2028, one-half credit of Personal Finance is required.